ashvardanian/usearch-molecules/README.md

 ![USearch Molecules 7B datataset thumbnail](USearchMolecules.png)

-"USearch Molecules" is a large Chem-Informatics dataset of small molecules under 50 "heavy" atoms.
+USearch Molecules is a large Chem-Informatics dataset of small molecules.
-It includes __7'131'914'291 molecules__ gathered from:
+It includes __7'131'914'291 molecules__ with up to 50 "heavy" (non-hydrogen) atoms gathered from:

-- 115'034'339 molecules from the __pubchem__ dataset.
+- 115'034'339 mecules from the __PubChem__ dataset.
-- 977'468'301 molecules from the __gdb13__ dataset.
+- 977'468'301 molules from the __GDB13__ dataset.
-- 6'039'411'651 molecules from the __real__ dataset.
+- 6'039'411'651 molules from thEnamine __REAL__ dataset.

-All molecules have been encoded using `rdkit` and `cdk`, to produce binary fingerprints of four kinds:
+All molecules have been encoded using `rdkit` and `cdk` to produce binary fingerprints (structural embeddings) of four kinds:

 - __MACCS__: Molecular ACCess System keys with __166__ dimensions.
 - __PubChem__: Structure Fingerprints with __881__ dimensions.
 - __ECFP4__: Extended Connectivity Fingerprint of diameter 4 with __2048__ dimensions.
 - __FCFP4__: Functional Class Fingerprint of diameter 4 with __2048__ dimensions.

-Those fingerprints have then been indexed using [Unum's USearch](https://github.com/unum-cloud/usearch) to empower real-time search and clustering of moleculear structures for drug discovery and broader chemistry.
+Those fingerprints were then indexed using [Unum's USearch](https://github.com/unum-cloud/usearch) to enable real-time search and clustering of molecular structures for drug discovery and broader chemistry.
-The dataset is included into [AWS OpenData platform](https://registry.opendata.aws/usearch-molecules/) and is publicly available in the `s3://usearch-molecules` bucket, accessible even without AWS credentials, entirely anonymously:
+The dataset is included in [AWS Open Data platform](https://registry.opendata.aws/usearch-molecules/) and is publicly available from the `s3://usearch-molecules` bucket, accessible even without AWS credentials, entirely anonymously:

 ```sh
 aws s3 ls --no-sign-request s3://usearch-molecules